HamzaNaveed19/OOP-CL1004/README.md

 ## Description

-The OOP Lab Source Code repository is created to store and organize the C++ source code developed for the OOP Lab assignments and projects.
+The OOP Lab Source Code repository is created to store and organize the C++ source code developed for the OOP Labs assignments and projects.

 ## Usage